ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * A field with the CBOR unsigned integer 44 as map key, and with value the same CBOR byte string specified by the "ace_server_recipientid" field of RS_MAP.

-When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C can retrieve the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original ACE workflow.
+When C receives from the AS the successful access token response specifying the "token_upload" parameter with value 0, C can retrieve the nonce N2 and the Recipient ID ID2 from the "from_rs" parameter, just like when retrieving those from a 2.01 (Created) response received from the RS when using the original workflow.

 {{fig-example-AS-to-C-token-upload-oscore-profile}} shows an example where the OSCORE profile is used, with first an access token request from C to the AS, and then an access token response from the AS to C, following the issue of an access token bound to a symmetric PoP key.